-There will be no meaningful break between sections, which means the sections will have to be completed in one-go.
+There will be no meaningful break between sections, which means the sections will have to be completed in one go.

-If the candidate has completed all the sections, but has still some time left, still the candidate cannot go back to a previous section to answer unattempted questions.
+If the candidate has completed all the sections but has still some time left, still the candidate cannot go back to a previous section to answer unattempted questions.

-Exam officials has extended last date to fill LSAT 2020 application from till May 1.
+Exam officials has extended last date to fill LSAT 2020 application from till June 7.
 Applicants must note that there is no LSAT India-specific eligibility criteria; instead the candidate needs to meet the eligibility criteria prescribed by the participating institute he or she is applying for admission to.
 As part of the LSAT 2020 application filling process, the candidate needs to get registered, fill in academic, personal and academic details, upload scanned documents, and pay the exam fee.
 Such candidates who successfully complete the application process will be issued LSAT India 2020 admit cards.

 No, the candidate will be able to answer questions for only that section which is currently timed.
 The candidate can move to the next section once the allotted 35-minute is over.